jscherff/cmdbd/README.md

 ```
 * **`Console`** causes log output to be written to the console in addition to other destinations.
 * **`Refresh`** causes metadata files and datastores to be refreshed from source, where applicable.
+* **`RecoveryStack`** enables or suppresses writing of the stack track to the error log on panic conditions.
+* **`MaxConnections`** sets the maximum number of simultaneous connections to the server before requests are queued.
+* **`ServerTimeout`** sets the maximum amount of time in seconds that a request can take before the server responds to the client an HTTP 503 'Service Unavailable' status.
 * **`ConfigFile`** specifies configuration filenames for other components of the application.
 These components and their configuration settings are covered in more detail later in this document.
 All paths are relative to the directory of the master configuration file, `config.json`.
     * **`Server`** names the file that contains settings for the HTTP daemon.
     * **`Router`** names the file that contains settings for the HTTP mux router.